strimzi/proposals/06x-new-kafka-roller.md

 KafkaRoller decisions would be informed by observations coming from different sources (e.g. Kubernetes API, KafkaAgent, Kafka Admin API).
 These sources will be abstracted so that KafkaRoller is not dependent on their specifics as long as it's getting the information it needs.
 The abstractions also enable much better unit testing.

-Nodes would categorised based on the observed states, the roller will perform specific actions on nodes in each category.
+Nodes would be categorized based on the observed states, the roller will perform specific actions on nodes in each category.
 Those actions should cause a subsequent observation to cause a state transition.
 This iterative process continues until each node's state aligns with the desired state.

 In addition, the new KafkaRoller will introduce an algorithm to restart brokers in parallel when safety conditions are met.
 These conditions ensure Kafka producer availability and minimize the impact on controllers and overall cluster stability.
 It will also wait for partitions to be reassigned to their preferred leaders to avoid triggering unnecessary partition leader elections.